walterwhiteuhh/BMI_calculator_with_SQLite_db/README.md

 - First, it will have a GUI to easy input your data

 - Second, It is connected to a SQLite Database to collect several querys

+## ATTENTION !!

+- Plotting vom SQLite file not working properly at now, A revised version will follow